Professor Dan Hunter

 Professor Axel Bruns leads the DMRC’s Digital Publics program.
 He is a Past President of the Association of Internet Researchers (AoIR) and a former ARC Future Fellow.
 His work focusses on the implications of user participation in social media for our understanding of the contemporary public sphere, and his recent books include Are Filter Bubbles Real?
 (2019) and Gatewatching and News Curation (2018).

-Associate Professor Michael Dezuanni
+Professor Michael Dezuanni

 Associate Professor Daniel Angus